Powering up our world

-ThorCon requires less resources than a coal plant.
-Assuming efficient, evidence based regulation, ThorCon can produce reliable, carbon free, electricity at between 3 and 5 cents per kWh depending on scale.
+Cheaper than Coal.
+A ThorCon plant requires less of the planet’s resources than a coal plant.
+Assuming efficient, evidence based regulation, ThorCon can produce clean, reliable, CO2-free electricity at 3 cents per kilowatt-hour — cheaper than coal.
+Visit Economics.